surgems/ec-events/content/collections/thrill-rides/matterhorn.md

         content:
           -
             type: text
-            text: 'This Matterhorn funfair ride must have is similar to your classic Waltzer style ride, but rather than spinning around, the carriages are fixed in place and spin around over the hills.
+            text: 'This Matterhorn funfair ride must-have is similar to your classic Waltzer style ride.
+Rather than spinning around, the carriages are fixed in place and spin around over the hills.
 This is a fantastic ride for everyone to enjoy a bit of adrenaline, to be left rattled by the speeds it reaches.'
       -
         type: paragraph
         content: